amalla4/amalla4.github.io/README.md

 *Jan 2023 – Dec 2023*
 - Managed the student service desk queues for web, phone, and in-person support.
 - Published and updated knowledge base docs for common issues and procedures for internal IT staff and TU users (~18,000), reducing ticket/incident volume for common issues.
-- Improved initial response and resolution time through auto-assign scripts, alerts, and response templates, improving agent productivity and reducing friction with ticket ownership.
 - Collaborated with cross-functional teams to resolve breaking changes promptly.
-- Conducted bi-weekly meetings with other service desk supervisors to address complaints, improve processes, and provide guidance and feedback to technicians.
+- Conducted bi-weekly meetings with other supervisors to address complaints, improve processes, and provide guidance and feedback to technicians.

 ### Technician - TU, Office of Technology Services - Student Computing Services
 *Aug 2021 - Dec 2022*